crcn/caplet.js/README.md

 Caplet has been an evolution of many libraries in the past, which have been used in a few pretty large applications (30k-ish loc).
 The first version came about sometime around 2013 as [mojo-models](https://github.com/mojo-js/mojo-models), and has since been further generalized for all intensive purposes.

 The newer, hip version of Caplet has been designed for React, and pairs wells with the Hierarchial nature of React-based applications.

-It also works wells with, or without Flux (You could honestly just build an entire app with just React + Caplet).
+Caplet can be a great companion to Flux.
+It also serves as a flux replacement.

 #### Why?